Sean Sullivan – Duckhorn Portfolio

 “He was able to look at regulations the moment they came out and guide us to practical solutions that protected employees and kept the business running,” says Duckhorn Portfolio CEO Alex Ryan.
 “I appreciate his steadiness and his ability to respond quickly.”

-Throughout the pandemic Sullivan has communicated all-company updates three times per week on a wide range of emerging topics and led company adoption of rapidly changing state and county regulations.
+Throughout the pandemic Sullivan has communicated all-company updates three times per week on emerging topics and led company adoption of rapidly changing state and county regulations.
 As California counties or Washington state (where Duckhorn also has a winery) have updated their health and safety regulations, the company’s policies have changed.
 Masks and hand sanitizers have been needed and wellness checks instituted.
 No matter has been too big or too small to warrant Sullivan’s attention.

 Analyzing the abstract